 These projectors are also the perfect “man-cave” projectors, so if you have a removable simulation setup, you’ll still be able to use the projector for anything else you could think of.
 It has compatibility with all the major game consoles and has built-in Android tv, Apple Airplay, and Chromecast.

 Ideally, we’d love to have an indoor or garage golf simulation setup.
 Unfortunately, that’s not always possible, and you have to set up everything on your porch, verandah, or backyard.
-In those cases, it’s best to have a tough and portable projector.
+It’s best to have a tough and portable projector in those cases.
 That’s why the Anker NEBULA is the perfect fit for outdoor golf simulators.

 There are a lot of small and budget-friendly portable projectors on the market.
 But, they don’t come close to the image quality of the NEBULA, nor do they have the extra features.